pitastrudl/wekanwiki/Install-and-Update.md

 ## Install with Sandstorm
 Sandstorm is a platform that you can install of your server and it lets you install a variety of apps easily, most of the with a one-click installation.
 For instructions how to install Sandstorm, check out the [guide][sandstorm-guide] on their website!
 After you have installed Sandstorm, just go to the Admin panel and install the Wekan app!
 That's all!

+## Install with Cloudron
+[Cloudron](https://cloudron.io) is a self-hosting platform with a focus on effortless app installation and keeping them up-to-date.
+You can install Wekan from the app library [here](https://cloudron.io/store/io.wekan.cloudronapp.html).
+It comes with LDAP integration with the Cloudron user management.
+The Wekan app package is developed at https://git.cloudron.io/cloudron/wekan-app

 ## Install manually (Releases)
 This is the best option currently if you want to get Wekan running with as few tools as possible.